epawlak8/Movie_Website/README.md

 # Movie_Website

 A movie website that is dynamically generated from python scripts and data lists.
-Created for Udacity Courses

 GETTING STARTED: